Contact Us: churchofc@stgeorgesdc.org

 This work is about the mission of the Church, as our Catechism teaches on page 855 of the Book of Common Prayer: “The mission of the Church is to restore all people to unity with God and each other in Christ.”
 And how does the Church pursue that mission?
 “As it prays and worships, proclaims the Gospel, and promotes justice, peace, and love.”

-What is happening between St. George’s and St. Columba’s is exactly that—an act of justice, peace, and love.
 It is the work of reconciliation within the Body of Christ.
 It honors who we are as a parish, and it opens the door to a new relationship between our two congregations.
-We will share more about this new relationship in the months ahead.
+We will continue to share more about this new relationship.

-In the meantime, please mark your calendar for January 25, 2026 at 2:30 p.m. when we will host the premiere of St. George’s documentary film.
-We will be joined by Bishop Budde, St. Columba’s, diocesan leaders committed to Black ministries and racial justice, and many others from across the diocese.
+We will be joined by Bishop Mariann Budde, St. Columba’s clergy and parishioners, diocesan leaders committed to Black ministries and racial justice, and many others from across the Diocese.
 This will be an important moment for us and for the Diocese.
-For now, I ask you to hold this news with prayer and hope.
+Hold this news with prayer and hope.
 God has been faithful to St. George’s for generations, and God continues to lead us forward.

 About Us